-- 3 sticks cinnamon
+- 3 cinnamon sticks

-- Prepare the rind by removing all the pink part of the melon and the skin, leaving just the pale green rind.
+- Prepare the rind by removing all the pink part of the melon and the outer skin, leaving just the pale green rind.
 Cut into cubes.
 Rind can be tough to cut, so be careful.

 - Dissolve pickling lime in warm water.
 The mixture will be cloudy.

-- Put rind in a canner or a large plastic bowl.
+- Put watermelon rind in a canner or a large plastic bowl.
 (Never use an aluminum pan.)
 Pour lime water over rind, then add enough cold water to cover rind.
 Put plates on top the rind to keep it submerged.
 Soak covered overnight, occasionally stirring and mixing well.

 - Remove spice bag.